|Salary:||£32,217 to £33,958 inclusive of London Allowance|

 The Research Department of Clinical, Educational and Health Psychology undertake world-leading research and teaching in mind, behaviour, and language.
 It brings together researchers in a range of disciplines such as developmental psychology, clinical psychology, psychoanalysis, neuroscience, health, education, communication, medicine, behaviour and development.
 The Department is a vibrant environment for both study and research.
 UCL is the top-ranked university in the UK for research in Psychology, Psychiatry and Neuroscience.

-The candidate will be primarily based in London, although the role will involve travel and some overnight stays for local authority meetings, research team meetings, and assessments (pending Covid-19 restrictions and considerations).
+The candidate will be primarily based in London, although the role may involve some travel and overnight stays for meetings.

-The successful candidate must be available to start between January and March 2022.
+The successful candidate must be available to start in January 2022 or as soon as possible thereafter.

 The successful candidate will be highly organised and proactive, with ability to manage multiple competing demands of a complex study and keen attention to detail.
 They will have a first class or high 2:1 degree (BA/BSc) in psychology or relevant discipline, and relevant experience in a related area to this project.
 They will have demonstrated knowledge of subject matter to effectively contribute to the project.

-The candidate will have excellent interpersonal, written and verbal communication skills, when communicating with different audiences and excellent IT skills.
+The candidate will have excellent interpersonal, written and verbal communication skills, when communicating with different audiences (e.g., academics, services, young people) and excellent IT skills.
 They will demonstrate the ability to organise and prioritise own workload to meet deadlines.
 A DBS check will be carried out before the successful candidate starts the role.

 Any offer of employment will be subject to a Disclosure and Barring Service (DBS) check.